Krithiv-7/Murder-Mystery-Bot-main/help-advanced.md

 - `!advancedHelp [category]` — permission: `member.help`
 	- Views a list of all commands.
 Optionally filter by category.

+- `!create` — permission: none
+	- Creates a new lobby and auto-adds you (only if you are not already in a lobby).
+Debug mode requires `debug.createGame`.

-- `!join` — permission: `member.join`
+- `!join <id>` — permission: `member.join`
-	- Joins a game.
-Depending on server configuration, this command may only be usable in the join channel.
+	- Joins a lobby by ID.
+This command requires an explicit lobby ID and does not create new lobbies.

-- `!spectate [id]` — permission: `member.spectate`
+- `!spectate <id>` — permission: `member.spectate`
-	- Spectates a game.
-If only one game is running, no ID is required.
+	- Spectates a game by ID.

 - `!list` — permission: `member.list`
 	- Shows all currently running games and their IDs.